axsy/bolt-extension-tagcloud/readme.md

 Realworld usage scenario
 ------------------------

 Generally speaking Bolt provides record pages or records list pages.
-Probably, you've decided to use template inheritance for your own theme and choosed classic page markup with single aside for the all types of pages.
+Probably, you've decided to use] classic page markup for your own theme with single aside for the all types of pages.
 Assume this aside should have the tag cloud related to the record(s) that is/are being shown.
 Also assume that you have two different content types and only one of them have taxonomy that behaves like tags.
 This way we can't calculate cloud tags and therefore can't show it for the content types which don't support them.
-For the simplicity lets also assume that we have only two template pages, record.twig and listing.twig
+Also, for the simplicity lets assume that we have only two template pages, record.twig and listing.twig

 Since tag cloud are being shown based on the content type we have to determine current content type and pass it to the